This is a brief explanation of some of the terms used in company restructuring and insolvency matters.

 An employee who has also been a director of the company, or a relative of a director, at any time in the 12 months before the appointment of an external administrator.
 Excluded employees are entitled to only limited priority for repayment of their outstanding entitlements.

 A general term for an external person formally appointed to a company or its property.
 Includes provisional liquidator, liquidator, voluntary administrator, deed administrator, controller, receiver, and receiver and manager.
-Other than a liquidator for a members’ voluntary liquidation and a controller who is not a receiver or receiver and manager, an external administrator is required to be registered by ASIC.
+Other than a liquidator for a members’ voluntary liquidation and a controller who is not a receiver or receiver and manager, an external administrator is required to be registered.
 An external administrator is sometimes also referred to as an insolvency practitioner.

 A charge taken by a lender over particular assets of a company.
 The company may not dispose of these assets without the consent of the lender.